ADVISORY-Monthly China Property Watch in PDF

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-BEIJING Feb 28 Reuters is running a monthly update of the latest news, numbers and policies in China's real estate market, with a spot check about a new home development in eastern city of Quzhou in Zhejiang province.
+BEIJING Jan 22 Reuters is running a monthly update of the latest news, numbers and policies in China's real estate market, with a spot check about a home development in central Beijing.

 The property sector is a pillar of the Chinese economy and investment in the sector accounted for 14 percent of GDP in 2012.